GatoGraphQL/GatoGraphQL/README.md

 PoP's architecture attempts to achieve the following goals:

 - Support for creating all-purpose APIs, compatible with both REST and GraphQL, and combining the most important benefits from these two APIs
+- Progressive enhancement: the API becomes an Application
 - High level of modularity:
     - Strict top-down module hierarchy: ancestor modules know their descendants, but not the other way around
     - One-way setting of props across modules, from ancestors to descendants